bryanaka/broccoli-descriptive-merge-trees/readme.md

   tree will contain the version of the file as it exists in the last input tree that contains it.

+* `description`: This will place a desciption directly on the merged tree.
+  This is helpful for debuging.

 ### Example

 If this is your `Brocfile.js`: